-This Beer Bread recipe is so easy – just six of ingredients to make a wonderful loaf of homemade bread in just a little over an hour.
-The bred is soft with a crusty top and is perfect for a dinner side dish.
+This Easy Beer Bread recipe is so easy - just six ingredients are needed to make a wonderful loaf of homemade bread in just a little over an hour.
+This beer bread recipe without yeast will result in a soft loaf with a crusty top that is perfect as a dinner side dish.

 Be sure to check out our time-saving tips after the recipe.
 Please note that the alcohol evaporates during the baking process, making this recipe great for bread lovers of all ages.

-Beer – I love using a golden or dark ale for this recipe.
+Beer – Use your favorite type of beer.
+I love using pale ales, and lagers when I make this.
+You can also use dark beer and dark ales for this recipe.
 You want to use something with a little body so I would not recommend using any light beer for this recipe.
 The beer bakes out in this recipe, but you can also use non-alcoholic beer if you wish.

 Butter – If you have been here a while, you know that I love using real butter.
 If you only have margarine, that will work just fine.